cosmos/cosmos-sdk/docs/architecture/adr-069-gov-improvements.md

 Note, that expedited becomes a proposal type itself instead of a boolean on the `v1.Proposal` struct.

-> An expedited proposal is by design a normal proposal with a quicker voting period and higher threshold.
-When an expedited proposal fails, it gets converted to a normal proposal.
+> An expedited proposal is by design a standard proposal with a quicker voting period and higher threshold.
+When an expedited proposal fails, it gets converted to a standard proposal.

 An expedited optimistic proposal and an expedited multiple choice proposal do not make sense based on the definition above and is a proposal type instead of a proposal characteristic.